The challenge of expensive living

 Tourism reinvented

 Since the shark crisis of 2011 and its strong media impact, tourism on Reunion Island has had to reinvent itself.
 Many nautical activities have come to a halt: surfing, optimist sailing, pedal boating, towed buoys, etc., leading to a paralysis of once-vibrant seaside resorts like Boucan-Canot and Saint-Gilles-les-Bains, which are not fortunate enough to be protected by a lagoon.
 In return, Réunion has turned inland, diversifying its land-based activities: canyoning, hiking, caving, trail running, paragliding, rafting, museums and guided tours.
 In just a few years, the island has successfully gone from being a lazy destination to a sporting and cultural one.
 Of course, the sea is still very much present, and scuba diving and dolphin and whale watching are still very popular, but the rugged peaks have stolen the show.
 In 2021, the challenge for the tourism world is no longer to consolidate supply, but above all to boost demand.
 The year 2022 will be marked by a sharp increase in external tourist numbers, with 495,473 tourists visiting Réunion, almost double the number in 2021, compared with 601,346 visitors in 2019 (91.8% of whom were leisure tourists).
-In the first half of 2023, external tourist numbers show a strong rebound (+30.1% compared to the first half of 2022).
-Tourist activity exceeds 2019 levels for the first time since the health crisis.
+In the first half of 2023, external tourist numbers show a strong rebound (+30.1% compared to the first half of 2022), which is confirmed in 2024 with a 0.2% increase in the first half.
 79% of tourists come from France.
-European visitors (Germans, Belgians and Swiss account for 61.5% of European tourists in the first half of 2023) and visitors from the Indian Ocean region (Mauritius, Mayotte) are increasing sharply.
+European visitors (Germans, Belgians and Swiss account for 61.5% of European tourists) and visitors from the Indian Ocean region (Mauritius, Mayotte) are on the rise.

 Agriculture between infusion and self-sufficiency